sazonovanton/SirChatalot/README.md

 * OpenAI.ImageGenModel: The model to use for image generation.
 Default: `dall-e-3`.
 * OpenAI.ImageGenerationSize: The size of the image to generate.
 Default: `1024x1024`.
 * OpenAI.ImageGenerationStyle: The style of the image to generate.
 Default: `vivid`.
-* OpenAI.ImageGenerationPrice: The price of the model to use for image generation (per image, in USD).
+* OpenAI.ImageGenerationPrice: The price of the model to use for image generation (per square SD image, in USD).

 Files:
 * Files.Enabled: Whether to enable files support.
 Optional.
 Default: `True`.